vinodkd/guts/src/book/01_data_size.md

 From a natural standpoint, lists are pretty straightforward.
 They are collections (usually ordered) of things of the same kind.
 So the default sizing for an list would be:

-	size(list) = sum(size(list item))                                                    --(K)
+	size(list) = sum(size(list item))                                                    --(D9)

 Their representation in computers, however, vary depending on the implementation chosen: if the total number of items and the size of each item is small, contiguous memory could be allocated to the list; if the sizes are huge, references could be stored instead of the item itself; if the items are to be accessed in random order vs sequential order, the implmentation might be a contiguous array of memory vs linked lists; and so forth.
 How do we reconcile all these differences so that the natural size that we're evolving into actually makes the most sense?

-The answer lies in (K).
+The answer lies in (D9).
 Regardless of the implementation, the core of size of a list MUST be a sum of the sizes of the items in it.
 Where the items are not stored as-is, their contribution to the array's size is essentially the size of the references stored in it, not the size of the item itself because that size should be counted elsewhere.

 When the implementation uses additional storage outside of each item, for example to store the size of the list in a "length" attribute or store a head pointer, we should account for it using (J):

-	size(list) = size(list attributes) + sum(size(list item))                            --(L)
+	size(list) = size(list attributes) + sum(size(list item))                            --(D10)

 While this is a simple enough equation, each term needs some discussion on how to apply them.